 At Screen Canberra, Shirelle looks after our operational finances, and in conjunction with our Accountants, manages the grants and investments of our various funds and initiatives.
 She also works closely with the Senior Manager as Governance Assistant for the organisation.

 Joining the Screen Canberra team in 2018, Emma took on the responsibility of managing and implementing strategies across all social media and communication platforms, in addition to web development and assisting with initiative programs.
 This is completed in addition to general office management and admin.

-Emma studied locally at the Canberra Institute of Technology, completed an internship with Screen Canberra during her studies and worked on several international productions before returning to the ACT permanently.
+Emma studied locally at the Canberra Institute of Technology, while simultaneously completed an internship with Screen Canberra.
+Additionally, Emma has worked on several international productions before returning to the ACT permanently.

 David Court is Founder of Compton School, Australia’s first creative business school and a director of the Sydney Children’s Hospital Foundation.
 He was formerly Head of Screen Business at the Australian Film Television & Radio School where he developed Australia’s first screen business qualification.